-Are you worried about that you may suffer from male pattern baldness which is a hereditary problem?
-Your forefathers might all have survived with baldness.
+Are you worried that you may suffer from male pattern baldness which is a hereditary problem?
+Your forefathers might have suffered with baldness.
 That’s why you have a nightmare that you will also certainly follow their path, right?
-But, be assured.
-The fact is always not true.
+But, be assured; this is not always true.

 In this article, we will discuss about the inherited pattern of baldness.

 Let us first focus on the science which talks about the genetic mutation and heredity.
 You should be aware of the different genetic factors which are responsible for developing male pattern baldness.
 So, if the reasons are known to you, you may take precautions to lower the risk of suffering from male pattern baldness.

 Before we start discussing about the main topic, i.e. whether it is possible to skip baldness for any generations, it is more important to tell you the fact that scientists are still not sure of the exact inheritance pattern of male pattern baldness or androgenic alopecia.
 The reason behind this is the existence of multiple genetic and environmental factors, which play a key role in developing male-pattern baldness.

 Let’s now discuss about the research work done by the scientists on AGA inheritance.
 First and foremost, the research work reveals that heritability of AGA has counts of over 80%.
 This mainly occurs due to androgen sensitivity.
 Now you may have a question in your mind that what is the role of Androgen in our body?

 Androgen is a type of hormone present in the human body.
 The main function of this hormone is to develop pubertal actions, in both males & females.
 In male bodies, androgen helps to develop the male sex organs along with secondary characteristics like growth of body hair, deepening of the voice, increase of muscle mass etc. These changes we generally notice in males undergoing puberty.